amirhnajafiz-archive/vue-authentication/README.md

 # Vue-Auth

-Creating a full website with Node and Vue
+Creating a basic website with Node.js and Vue.js

 ## Setup Node.js server
-Set up a Node.js server that will handle authentication for us.
+First set up a Node.js server that will handle authentication for us.
 For our Node.js server, we will use SQLite as the database of choice.

 Run the following command to install SQLite driver:
 ```shell